 Q: When switching projects on my CC2640 / CC2650, my iOS or Android device is not able to "see" new Characteristics or Services

 A: This condition occurs since the smart device caches attribute handles in order to speed up the re-connection process.
 For example, when reprogramming the device with Project Zero after it was previously running SimplePeripheral will show the "old" Simple GATT Profile characteristics in a BLE app such as Light Blue or BLE Scanner.
-To force the phone to discover the attributes the phone's BT cache must be cleared.
-In iOS, switch Bluetooth off then on in the Settings or Control Center menu.
-If the device was previously bonded, tap the device name and select Forget this Device.
+To force the phone to re-discover the attributes the phone's BT GATT cache must be cleared.
+In iOS, toggle Aeroplane mode ON then OFF in the Settings or Control Center menu (this also switches Bluetooth off then on).
+If the device was previously bonded, tap the device name and select Forget this Device followed by toggling the Air mode.
 On Android, the procedure can vary by make and model, but most recent versions can choose Settings > Apps > Scroll over to All > Choose Bluetooth Share and tap on Clear Cache.
 Just as with iOS, un-pair the device if it was previously bonded.

 Q: Why am seeing poor RF performance and range issues on my custom CC2640 board when everything works fine on the TI Reference HW?